How to become a nutritionist or dietitian: My career journey and honest advice

 Nutrition writing: Publications typically commission work and pay per word around 0.70c/word (I think?).
 Some places will only pay $100-200 for a short article.
 Some pay twice that amount.

-Business: Like all business, there is no ‘normal’ salary for working as a nutritionist or dietitian in business.
+Business: Like all businesses, there is no ‘normal’ salary for working as a nutritionist or dietitian in business.
 Unlike hospital work, the sky is the limit…!

 When you’re a nutritionist, be prepared to take many awkward photos of you laughing and smiling with random food.
 It’s weird, I know but I haven’t quite worked out how to get around that…! :D Any ideas are welcome in the comments section.